 \section{Introduction}

-This paper shows that a combination of some simple ideas allows to obtain polynomial solutions of inhomogeneous partial differential equations (PDEs) in $\mathbb R^d$ ($d=2,3$) with arbitrary given polynomial right-hand sides for many of the classical models arising in mathematical physics, in both the 2D and the 3D case.
-Such polynomial solutions hold in arbitrary regions, and are not constrained by conditions on the boundary or at infinity.
-The methods presented herein apply not only to the familiar scalar partial differential operators (PDOs) but also to vector and anisotropic models.
-We detail the construction of polynomial solutions and publish an accompanying Julia library, \texttt{PolynomialSolutions.jl}\footnote{\href{https://github.com/WaveProp/PolynomialSolutions.jl/releases/tag/0.1}{https://github.com/WaveProp/PolynomialSolutions.jl}, version 0.1}.
+This paper uses a combination of some simple ideas to obtain polynomial solutions of inhomogeneous constant-coefficient partial differential equations (PDEs) in $\mathbb R^d$ ($d=2,3$) with arbitrary given polynomial right-hand sides for many of the classical models arising in mathematical physics, in both the 2D and the 3D case.
+Such polynomial solutions hold in arbitrary regions, and are not constrained by conditions on a boundary or at infinity.
+The methods presented herein apply most basically to the familiar scalar partial differential operators (PDOs) but extend also to vector and anisotropic models.
+We detail the construction of polynomial solutions and publish an accompanying Julia library, \texttt{ElementaryPDESolutions.jl}\footnote{\href{https://github.com/IntegralEquations/ElementaryPDESolutions.jl/releases/tag/0.2}{https://github.com/IntegralEquations/ElementaryPDESolutions.jl}, version 0.2}.